Hungary grappling with suspension of vital EU funds

 The suspension also marks a fresh area of dispute between Hungary and the EU, which has been a longstanding critic of Prime Minister Viktor Orban's government over its unpredictable policies.

-"At the moment, the EU is not financing 13 out of the 15 programmes managed by the National Development Agency (NFU)... as it has problems with 13 programmes," Lazar told a news conference.
+"At the moment, the EU is not financing 13 out of the 15 programs managed by the National Development Agency (NFU)... as it has problems with 13 programs," Lazar told a news conference.

-"In addition to the fact that Brussels has serious problems with the ongoing programmes ... in 2013 we could lose 500-600 billion forints if the government does not take serious action."
+"In addition to the fact that Brussels has serious problems with the ongoing programs ... in 2013 we could lose 500-600 billion forints if the government does not take serious action."

 Lazar said the government hoped to achieve a compromise with Brussels by mid-September about the release of EU funds, indicating Hungary would be ready to accept a sanction of between 50 and 100 billion forints to restart the projects.